alpiepho/simple-score-volleyball-pwa/README.md

 take you to the hosted site.
 In my case, I didn't have the login code deployed yet, so my user could never confirm their email.

+## Notes on using Sending Texts

+The applications sends score updates by:
+- client side applications posts payload to Netlify Function(lambda)
+- lamda get Twilio eonfigurations from .env on server (or local when testing)
+- lambda cycles thru list of active numbers to send to, issues twilio sms calls to each with message from client side.
+- TODO: do we need to wait for all texts to be sent?

+:warning:  Since we are using the free tier of Twilio, there are some limitations.
+- each send-to number must be pre-verified
+- this means, adding via Twilio portal,
+- owner will get verification code,
+- code must be entered in portal,
+- I think there is a 60s timeout, so person needs to be local

+I think we can avoid the verification if we upgrade plans.

 ----------------------------------------------------